Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Synthetic Instructions generation

 \subsection{English instructions}

-To generate the English synthetic instructions, we followed a technique called Magpie~\cite{xu2024magpie}.
-Briefly, it consists of letting the model generate text starting from the user's prompt instead of the assistant's response.
-See, for instance~\cref{fig:general_inst_prompt}, where the model is asked to continue with the chat template immediately after the user header.
-We defined 5 different prompts to generate different kinds of instructions (see~\cref{fig:inst_prompts}).
-We generated instructions sampling from the model using different 10 temperature values, ranging from 0.8 to 1.2.
-After generating the instructions, we apply the following filters:
+To generate the English synthetic instructions, we followed the Magpie technique~\cite{xu2024magpie}.
+Briefly, it consists in letting the model generate text starting from the user's prompt instead of the assistant's response.
+See, for instance,~\cref{fig:general_inst_prompt}, where the model is asked to continue with the chat template immediately after the user header.
+We defined 5 prompts to generate different kinds of instructions (\cref{fig:inst_prompts}), then sampled instructions from the model using 10 different temperature values ranging 0.8--1.2.
+After generating the instructions, we applied the following filters: